Myralllka/conky_themes/README.md

 3) modify that directory as you want
 4) make pull request
 <hr>
-if you want to understand in which way each file works, you can do:
+if you want to understand in which way each file works, you can do:<br>
 ~~~~
 conky -c /file_to_start
 ~~~~